 Additional trainings may be relevant to an employee's job as required by the employee's supervisor or through an assessment of task specific job duties or conditions of the workplace.
 Where such trainings are required or necessary to perform job duties, those trainings are encompassed in this policy.
 Examples include Banner navigation, procurement and travel training, Office of Grants and Contracts Administration training, Environmental Health, Safety and Risk Management training. or other administrative trainings of a similar type.

 Non-mandated trainings, and trainings which are not required to perform job duties, may be considered opportunities for employee growth and development, however, such trainings may not be chargeable to restricted funds.
 Questions regarding restricted fund charges should be directed to the Office of Grants and Contracts Administration.

-Supervisors and employees who need assistance in identifying their required trainings should consult with Human Resources, Environmental Health Safety and Risk Management, Office of Grants and Contracts Administration, or other administrative departments who sponsor and offer trainings, in order to identify required trainings from non-mandated trainings.
+Supervisors and employees who need assistance in identifying their required trainings should consult with Human Resources, Environmental Health Safety and Risk Management, Office of Grants and Contracts Administration, or other administrative departments who sponsor and offer trainings, in order to identify required trainings and distinguish required trainings from non-mandated trainings.